 Attention scarcity is at an all-time high.
 If you have just 7 seconds, how do you capture your consumer?
 How do you ensure they go from hooked to purchase?
-The facts1 show that:
+The facts show that:

 The solution to this lies in a combination of hyper-personalised messaging and engaging, digital features.
 In other words, interactive marketing.